globocom/vault/README.md

 ## How Vault works

-In Vault, users have teams.
-A user that is in a team can add another user to their team.
-Keystone projects are associated to a Vault team, giving members of that team access to that project.
-Swift accounts are called "projects" inside Vault, as they are directly tied to a corresponding Keystone project.
-An user can select any project of any team they are a part of and, from there, browse, create, modify and delete that account's containers and objects.
-Any user can create a new project and associate it to one of their teams.
+### Teams
+Vault has users and teams.
+Users have the permission to add other users to their teams.
+This gives them more autonomy.

+### Keystone Projects
+Users can create projects that will belong to their teams.
+A Keystone project corresponds to a Swift account.

+### Swift Accounts
+Users can create, modify or delete any container or object from accounts owned by one of their teams.

+### Administration
 An admin can create users and teams, as well as add and remove users from those teams.
 Admins can also manage Keystone projects and users.

 ## Running locally with Docker Compose